dannsam/xenko-docs/manual/animation/animation.md

 ### Skeletons

 **Skeletons** are digital structures which describe deformation patterns of 3D models.

 Skeletons are made of bones that form a hierarchy.
 When parent bones change their position, they also affect the positions of child bones.
 For example, a hand bone might have five child bones (the fingers and thumb); when the hand moves up and down, the fingers and thumb move with it.

 Skeletons don't have to resemble the skeletons of real humans or animals.
-You can use them to animate any 3D model.
+You can make skeletons to animate any 3D model.

 >[!NOTE]
 >There's currently no way to visualize skeletons in Game Studio.